My wife calls me at work, and we have the usual end-of-the-day chat. Then:

 "Yes, I see that, very nice."

 "And this is a table I want you to make by cutting up the board with the saw.
-I'm going to paint squares on it."
+I'm going to paint

 "Really.
 And what's this?"